Do Go On - 541 - The Freedom House Ambulance Service

 Yeah.

-So that's good.
+So, that's good.

-So in 1974, the mayor announced a plan to institute a citywide emergency care system,
+So in 1974, the mayor announced a plan to institute a citywide emergency care system

-complete with state-of-the-art ambulances,
+complete with state-of-the-art ambulances staffed by paramedics.

 And rather than absorb the groundbreaking company of black paramedics,